BATON ROUGE, La. (WAFB) - Authorities took Latory Richard, 43, into custody Friday, Jan. 24 for the shooting death of Chedrick Golphin.

-BRPD says officers responded to the 3600 block of Lanier Drive around noon Monday, where a person was found dead in a vehicle.
-That person has been identified as Chedrick Golphin, 44.
+BRPD said officers responded to the 3600 block of Lanier Drive around noon Monday, where a person was found dead in a vehicle.
+That person was later identified as Golphin, 44.

 “Just ‘pow, pow, pow,’ gunshots,” said Angie Miller, who lives nearby.